Provider Enrollment

 Provider Enrollment is an ever-changing sector of healthcare that fluctuates largely with new regulations.

-Advis is continuously monitoring changes with commercial payer credentialing within Medicare/Medicaid rules to ensure we stay ahead of the curve.
-Exact Match, COVID-19 expedited handling and increased scrutiny of enrollment filings are a few examples of recent initiatives we have mastered after 20 years of working with these processes.
+Advis is continuously monitoring changes with Medicare/Medicaid enrollment rules to ensure we stay ahead of the curve.
+Exact Match and enrollment changes are a few examples of initiatives we have mastered after almost 40 years of working with these processes.

 Depending on the type of agreement between the individual and the healthcare organization, both of them may be required to complete various provider enrollment applications in order for the healthcare organization to bill on behalf of the individual for Medicare services rendered.
 Generally, the same applies at the state level with regard to Medicaid however, it must be kept in mind that each state applies their own unique rules and regulations with regard to provider enrollment.

-In any event, paper applications and PECOS submissions allow providers to choose from a wide variety of applications.
+In any event, PECOS submissions allow providers to choose from a wide variety of applications.
 The various types of applications include the following:

 Completing an initial provider enrollment application can often be described as the “ground floor” in terms of healthcare providers.
 As long as Medicare or Medicaid services are being rendered, providers will continuously be subject to provider enrollment rules and regulations.
 As a result, providers must consistently notify CMS of any and all changes, no matter how insignificant they may seem.
 For example, providers must promptly complete regulatory filings for changes involving a practice location address, billing agency, or board of directors members.
 More noteworthy changes include those related to licensure and accreditation or certification status.
 The most complex issues with regard to regulatory filings arise when a provider elects to undergo a change of ownership (CHOW), acquisition/merger or consolidation.